-In this process, a core material is encapsulating in a polymeric matrix during formation of the particles.
+In this process, the core material is encapsulating in a polymeric matrix during the formation of the particles.
 An example of this type is spray-drying, in which the particle is formed by evaporation of the solvent from the matrix matter.
 However, the solidification of the matrix can do by a chemical change.
-Using this procedure, prepares microcapsules containing protein by embodied the protein in the aqueous di-amine phase (Shekhar et al., 2010).
+Using this procedure prepares microcapsules containing protein by embodied the protein in the aqueous di-amine phase (Shekhar et al., 2010).

 II.
 Physical Methods:

-In complex coacervation the contrary charged polyelectrolytes interact to form a complex of decreased solubility, same in the case of microencapsulation by coacervation method trigger by polymer-polymer interactions, where two contrary charged polymers (e.g. gum acacia and gelatin) interact under the correct pH, temperature, and concentrations to induce separation of the polymer rich complex coacervate phase.
-The basic benefit of complex coacervation method is that any core material which dispersed in a liquid phase can potentially be coated.
+In complex coacervation, the contrary charged polyelectrolytes interact to form a complex of decreased solubility, same in the case of microencapsulation by coacervation method trigger by polymer-polymer interactions, where two contrary charged polymers (e.g. gum acacia and gelatin) interact under the correct pH, temperature, and concentrations to induce separation of the polymer-rich complex coacervate phase.
+The basic benefit of a complex coacervation method is that any core material which dispersed in a liquid phase can potentially be coated.
 This is a significant benefit over interfacial polymerization, which is restricted only to liquefiable material (Shekhar et al., 2010).

 b.
 Air Suspension

 Air suspension device consists of various parts such as control panel, air distribution plate, coating chamber, nozzle for applying film coatings.
-Within the coating chamber of air suspension device particles are suspended over moving air stream.
+Within the coating chamber of the air suspension devices, particles are suspended over moving air streams.
 In the coating area, coating matter is applied by spraying to the moving core fragment.
 The structure and operating parameters of the chamber affect the recirculating flow of the core fragment through the coating area.
 The core matter receives an amplification of coating material, basically a polymer solution during each pass through the coating area.
-The cyclic procedure is repeated up to desired coating thickness is obtained.
-The air flow helps to dry the product during encapsulation process (Shekhar et al., 2010).
+The cyclic procedure is repeated up to the desired coating thickness is obtained.
+The airflow helps to dry the product during the encapsulation process (Shekhar et al., 2010).

-This method is generally applied for encapsulation of the solid core materials.
+This method is generally applied for the encapsulation of solid core materials.
 (Das et al., 2011).
-Core materials composed of micron or submicron particles, which are effectively encapsulated by this method, while cluster of the particles to some larger size is normally achieved (Shekhar et al., 2010).
+Core materials composed of micron or submicron particles, which are effectively encapsulated by this method, while a cluster of the particles to some larger size is normally achieved (Shekhar et al., 2010).

 c.
 Pan Coating: